AY2425S1-CS2103T-T16-3/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T16-3/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for CFG.
+3. Copy the file to the folder you want to use as the _home folder_ for CFG (e.g. create the folder "contactsforgood" in "Documents").

 4. Open a command terminal, `cd` into the folder you put the jar file in.